 Belle, the registrant, shifted its principal activity from mining and oil exploration to property development when it developed Tagaytay Highlands in 1989.
-Its property development projects are located in Tagaytay City and Batangas, and include the following: Alta Mira, Fairfield, Lakeside Fairways, Lakeview Heights, Nob Hill, Pinecrest Village, Plantation Hills, Tagaytay Highlands International Golf Club, Tagaytay Midlands Golf Club, The Belle View, The Country Club at Tagaytay Highlands, The Parks at Saratoga Hills, The Spa and Lodge at Tagaytay Highlands, The Verandas at Saratoga Hills, The Villas, and The Woodlands.
+Its property development projects are located in Tagaytay City and Batangas, and include the following: Alta Mira, Fairfield, Lakeside Fairways, Lakeview Heights, Nob Hill, Pinecrest Village, Plantation Hills, Tagaytay Highlands Golf Club, Tagaytay Midlands Golf Club, The Belle View, The Country Club at Tagaytay Highlands, The Parks at Saratoga Hills, The Spa and Lodge at Tagaytay Highlands, The Verandas at Saratoga Hills, The Villas, and The Woodlands.

 Lakeside Fairways comprises Belle's newest development area in Batangas, and was introduced by Belle in April 2007.
-This project consists of subdivision lots located south of the existing 27-hole Tagaytay

-Midlands golf course in Talisay, Batangas.
-As of December 31, 2017, Belle's Lakeside Fairways projects comprising of Kew Gardens, Terrazas de Alava, Lakeside Enclave and Tivoli Place, Cotswold, Yume and Katsura were 100% complete.
-As of December 31, 2017, the first three phases of Sycamore Heights was 100% complete while fourth phase is 98% complete.
+This project consists of subdivision lots located south of the existing 18-hole Tagaytay Midlands golf course in Talisay, Batangas.
+The construction of 9 more holes for the Tagaytay Midlands golf course also commenced after ground breaking for Lakeside Fairways, during the first half of 2008.
+As of December 31, 2016, Belle's Lakeside Fairways projects comprising of Kew Gardens, Terrazas de Alava, Lakeside Enclave and Tivoli Place, Cotswold, Yume and Katsura were 100% complete.
+As of December 31, 2017, the first three phases of Sycamore Heights was 100% complete while fourth phase is 97% complete and is slated to be complete by end of year end of 2017.